Fuck It (I Don't Want You Back): Music video

 The video starts with black and white footage of Eamon and his girlfriend enjoying a trip together, then it cuts to color purporting to be present day outside at Bari's Pizza in Staten Island, New York.
-Eamon and his girlfriend are sitting across from one another while a different couple at another table kiss each other.
+Eamon and his girlfriend are sitting across from one another while she tries to hold his hand he pushes her away while Eamon starts to argue with her.
 Eamon's girlfriend starts to well up with tears in her eyes while Eamon is singing.

 A teardrop comes out of her left eye and drops into a puddle below, causing ripples to appear.
-The video then cuts to varying scenes of couples on park benches, Eamon in a sound recording booth, and Eamon in a room as he rips a picture to shreds and throws a wine bottle at the camera.
+The video then cuts to various couples on park benches then Its revealed that the argument that happened at the beginning was due to his girlfriend cheating on him because Eamon's friend called him to tell him that he saw his girlfriend kissing another man much to his outrage, Eamon in a sound recording booth singing the song, and Eamon in a room as he vents his frustrations by ripping up a picture to shreds and throws a wine bottle at the camera.
 Eamon stands with his back to the Brooklyn Bridge, singing.
-The video cuts back to Bari's Pizza showing the girl continuing to cry, as Eamon angrily throws the pizza on the ground and then gets up and walks away on a path and the girl gets up.
+The video cuts back to Bari's Pizza showing the girl begging for forgiveness but Eamon refuses, as Eamon angrily throws the pizza on the ground and then gets up and walks away on a path and his girlfriend is left sobbing in despair.

-The video ends with footage of them both kissing in black and white then cutting back to the present with Eamon walking along a pathway and his girlfriend follows him.
+The video ends with footage of them both kissing in black and white then cutting back to the present with Eamon walking along a pathway assuming that he broke up with his girlfriend.